DdimaPos/ddimapos/README.md

 ![profile view count](https://komarev.com/ghpvc/?username=DdimaPos)
 ## 💬 About me

-I am from Republic of Moldova, currently living here.🇲🇩 I am a fan of open-source, JavaScript, Web development and Linux💻.
+I am from Republic of Moldova, currently living here.🇲🇩 I am a fan of open-source, JavaScript, Web development and Linux.
 Currently studying at `Technical University of Moldova - English taught honors programme in Software Engineering` also known here as `FAF`🧑‍🎓.
-When I am coding or studying I prefer to listen great music🎧.
-After that I can hit gym🏋️, play games🎮 or make plans for my carreer✍️.
+When I am coding or studying I prefer to listen great music.
+After that I can hit gym, play games or make plans for my carreer✍.

 ---